 Our first night in the Yucatan this past December, my wife ordered lentil soup.
 Flavored with bacon and garnished with plantain and lime, it was delicious.
 Odds are that it was made with Pardina lentils grown here on the Palouse.
-In fact, you may be more likely to eat Palouse len- a medium for bulking up meat.
-As testament their level of familiarity. tils in Latin America, India, or Turkey than in to lentils' versatility, she gives me a container becoming more and more expensive.
-(See the story on page 17 about a recent breakthrough in the attempt to enhance lentils' nitrogen fix-
+In fact, you may be more likely to eat Palouse lentils in Latin America, India, or Turkey than in Washington.

 I may be exaggerating a little, but seriously, when is the last time you ate lentils?
 Given that Washington is one of the largest producers of lentils in the world, we are curiously unacquainted with this versatile and tasty legume.
 Lentils should be our regional culinary specialty.
-Instead, they are relegated primarily to serving as a rotation also exported.
+Instead, they are relegated primarily to serving as a rotation crop for wheat, the vast majority of which is also exported.

 This rotation role is not a bad thing, of course.
-Like other legumes, such as peas and garbanzos, lentils are able to "fix" nitrogen with the cooperation of rhizobia bacteria, providing even developing resistance to herbicide.
-Organic much of the essential nutrient for the following nitrogen sources, mostly synthetic, which are tive crops such as alfalfa.
+Like other legumes, such as peas and garbanzos, lentils are able to "fix" nitrogen with the cooperation of rhizobia bacteria, providing much of the essential nutrient for the following wheat crop, thus alleviating the need for other nitrogen sources, mostly synthetic, which are becoming more and more expensive.
+(See the story on page 17 about a recent breakthrough in the attempt to enhance lentils' nitrogen fixing ability.)

-The relative absence of lentils from not only Northwest, but also U.S. cuisine is all the more an integral part of many ethnic cuisines.
+The relative absence of lentils from not only Northwest, but also U.S. cuisine is all the more curious given that it is such an ancient crop and an integral part of many ethnic cuisines.

-human cuisine is the charred remains of wild lentils, found in a Greek cave, dating back to around the world. about 13,000 years ago.
-The importance of lentils his brother Jacob for a bowl of lentil soup.
+The earliest evidence of lentils as part of human cuisine is the charred remains of wild lentils, found in a Greek cave, dating back to about 13,000 years ago.
+The importance of lentils in the Middle East is illustrated by the ancient biblical story of Esau, who sold his birthright to his brother Jacob for a bowl of lentil soup.

-cious on their own, as evidenced by the largely vegetarian Indian cuisine.
+Although they complement other protein sources, such as pork and duck, lentils are delcious on their own, as evidenced by the largely vegetarian Indian cuisine.
 Dal, for the unaware, is lentils.
-Diana Roberts, an agronomist and Pardina. head of Spokane County Extension, can attest to their vesatility.
+Diana Roberts, an agronomist and head of Spokane County Extension, can attest to their vesatility.
 Roberts, a vegetarian, eats a lot of lentils.
-She gets a little irritated with recipe approaches to lentils that treat them merely as and spicy, they also were full of the basic earthy savory flavor of the lentil itself.
+She gets a little irritated with recipe approaches to lentils that treat them merely as a medium for bulking up meat.
+As testament to lentils' versatility, she gives me a container of curried lentils she'd prepared earlier.
+Sweet and spicy, they also were full of the basic earthy savory flavor of the lentil itself.
 Delicious.